 In a survey by the Internet Advertising Bureau in the UK this year, 4,000 people were questioned about their gaming and online habits.
 The survey showed that there are now more people aged 44 or more who game (27%) than teenagers and younger children (22%).
 And the same survey reported that more than half of the people who took part (54%) prefer to game on their mobile phone than anywhere else.

 However, other gaming platforms are still popular – 51% of the respondents said they played on their computer, 45% on a console and 44% on a tablet.
+Gaming isn’t just for expert gamers anymore.
+Even some of the harder PC games are easier for beginners to navigate with a dota 2 boost or similar booster.
+Boosters play the game for you whilst you sit, watch and learn.
 And a survey by the Entertainment Software Association seemed to suggest that gaming was becoming more of a family activity.
 Of the parents who had gamer children, 42% of them played video games as a family at least once a week.
 And in families with children under the age of 18, 68% of parents believed that computer and video games were educational, while 55% said it was a good way to spend family time together.